More Than Machines: Engineering, Entrepreneurship, and "The Hardest Fun You'll Ever Have"

 How does leadership and the teen mentorship program work for Challenge teams?

-Each Challenge team is guided by a Head Coach who acts as a project manager, setting firm timelines and expectations.
-Furthermore, teams are assisted by a Teen Mentor.
-This setup is a win-win: younger students benefit immensely from learning from near-peer role models, while teen mentors gain valuable leadership, teaching, and management experience.
+Each team is guided by our dedicated coaching staff who act as project managers, setting firm timelines and expectations.
+To foster a strong program culture, our FLL coaches have the option to invite experienced high school FTC students to serve as volunteer Teen Mentors for the younger classes.
+This setup is a win-win: younger students benefit from learning from near-peer role models, while our older students gain valuable leadership, project management, and community service experience that stands out on college and job applications.

 Is there a parent volunteer requirement?

-Parent involvement does more than just distribute the workload; it builds a true community of mentors.
-By working alongside the teams, parents gain a firsthand appreciation for the complex, professional-level challenges their kids are tackling.
-It exposes students to adults with diverse professional backgrounds and creates shared experiences that strengthen family relationships during these critical adolescent years.
+Parent involvement does more than just distribute the workload; it builds a true community.
+By helping to run the logistical side of the team, parents gain a firsthand appreciation for the complex challenges their kids are tackling, students are exposed to adults with diverse professional backgrounds, and shared experiences are created that strengthen family relationships during these critical adolescent years.

 How will I fulfill my volunteer hours?

-Program Support Committees & Event Help: If attending class during the day doesn’t work for your schedule, you can fulfill your hours by volunteering for an ongoing behind-the-scenes assignment.
+Program Support Committees You can fulfill your hours by volunteering for an ongoing behind-the-scenes assignment within the robotics program.
 Options include:

 - Professional Mentoring: (For adults with specific skills) Come in for a guest session to teach CAD, Java, marketing, graphic design, presentation skills—or anything that might be helpful for our team going forward.